 Korea’s Hanjin Shipping Co., the world’s seventh largest shipping line by capacity, filed for bankruptcy protection on Wednesday, August 31.
 Hanjin had recently been struggling financially, with $5.5 billion in debt as of the end of June 2016.

 Global demand and trade have suffered since the 2008 recession, while steamship lines continued to build more and larger vessels — the so-called “Mega Vessels”, that were conceived as much more cost-effective.
 However, the effects of the Global Recession, especially weaker trade and overcapacity, have sent ocean shipping rates lower in recent years.
-With about 5 percent of ships in the global trading fleet sitting idle, there is plenty of room to take over Hanjin’s capacity and carriers already are discussing the possibility of adding ships.
+With about 5 percent of ships in the global trading fleet sitting idle, and in light of the Hanjin Bankruptcy, there is plenty of room to take over the shipping company’s capacity and carriers already are discussing the possibility of adding ships.
 However, prices will have to rise in order for that to be sustainable.

 SGL is monitoring the movement of any of our affected containers daily.
 We are committed to pursuing the most cost efficient and trouble free solutions for your cargo, and will continue to update the situation.
 For the most up-to-date information on the Hanjin Bankruptcy and other global shipping and logistics news that may affect your business, be sure to visit our news page!

 To dive right in, head to our post about changes to the Chinese Vessel Disinsection rules.

 Interested in working with SGL?
 Request a quote now!